Paww Wavesound 3$99.99

-With active noise cancelling off the audio quality changes.
-The active noise cancelling acts as an amplifier because the bass and overall headphone volume are increased with it enabled.
-Despite this the lowest bass tones are still somewhat lacking, and with it turned on the treble becomes muffled.
-I found the noise cancelling to be very effective for tuning out the low pitched rumble of the old diesel buses, but on the electric bus the high pitched engine whine was actually increased.
+With active noise cancelling on the audio quality changes for the worse.
+The active noise cancelling acts as an amplifier: the bass and overall headphone volume are increased with it enabled.
+Despite this the lowest bass tones are still somewhat lacking, and with ANC turned on the treble becomes severely muffled.
+I found the noise cancelling to be effective for tuning out the low pitched rumble of the old diesel buses, but on the electric bus the high pitched engine whine was actually increased.
 I wouldn’t suggest buying these headphones if noise cancelling is your top priority.

 The battery life on these headphones are great.
 With mixed use of the ANC, I got at least 24 hours of playback before I became paranoid that they would die on me midway through my commute and require recharging.
 That should last for a few long flights.